ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

 This recipe implements the Climate model Weighting by Independence and Performance (ClimWIP) method.
 It is based on work by Knutti et al. `(2017) <https://doi.org/10.1002/2016GL072012>`_, Lorenz et al. `(2018) <https://doi.org/10.1029/2017JD027992>`_, Brunner et al. `(2019) <https://doi.org/10.1088/1748-9326/ab492f>`_, Merrifield et al. `(2020) <https://doi.org/10.5194/esd-11-807-2020>`_, Brunner et al. `(2020) <https://doi.org/10.5194/esd-11-995-2020>`_.
 Weights are calculated based on historical model performance in several metrics (which can be defined by the ``performance_contributions`` parameter) as well as by their independence to all the other models in the ensemble based on their output fields in several metrics (which can be defined by the ``independence_contributions`` parameter).
 These weights can be used in subsequent diagnostics (some of which are implemented as part of this diagnostic).

-Note: this recipe is still being developed!
+**Note**: this recipe is still being developed!
 A more comprehensive (yet older) implementation can be found on GitHub:  https://github.com/lukasbrunner/ClimWIP

 Available recipes and diagnostics